howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 ### Creating the Search page

-The searcxh will be available under a new route and allow you to filter all links that been submitted.
+The search will be available under a new route and allow you to filter all links that been submitted.
 This involves filtering links with functionality that already exists on your GraphQL API.

 <Instruction>